NVIDIA/DL4AGX/AV-Solutions/README.md

 ## DCNv4-TensorRT
 [DCNv4-TensorRT](./dcnv4-trt/) is a sample application to demonstrate the deployment and optimization of [Deformable Convolution v4 (DCNv4)](https://github.com/OpenGVLab/DCNv4) on NVIDIA Drive Orin platform using TensorRT with multiple plugin implementations.

+## BEVFormer: INT8 explicit quantization for TensorRT
+[BEVFormer-INT8](./bevformer-int8) is an end-to-end example to demonstrate the explicit quantization and deployment of [BEVFormer_tensorrt](https://github.com/DerryHub/BEVFormer_tensorrt) on NVIDIA GPUs using TensorRT.